 The diet also recommends at least six to eight glasses of water every day to prevent dehydration.
 In addition to water, you are also permitted to drink herbal teas, coffee and unsweetened cranberry juice.
 According to Diet.com, some versions of the Sacred Heart Diet allow baked skinless chicken or broiled fish in place of the beef.

 In 2004, the Sacred Heart Hospital in Canada issued a formal statement denouncing the Sacred Heart diet and denying any involvement in the creation of the diet plan, according to EveryDiet.org.
 The American Heart Association and the Sacred Heart Medical Center also deny any association with the Sacred Heart Diet.
-If you are a cardiac patient who is waiting to undergo surgery, do not follow a seven-day rapid weight loss plan unless you have specific instructions from your surgeon.
+If you are waiting to undergo surgery, do not follow a seven-day rapid weight loss plan unless you have specific instructions from your surgeon.
 The diet is lacking in calories, protein and various vitamins and minerals that keep your body healthy and strong during surgery.